grafana/grafana/docs/sources/developers/plugins/add-support-for-explore-queries.md

 ## Select a preferred visualization option

-By default, Explore should select a useful and effective visualization for your data.
-It can figure out whether the returned data is time series data or logs or something else, and create appropriate visualizations.
+By default, Explore should select an appropriate and useful visualization for your data.
+It can figure out whether the returned data is time series data or logs or something else, and creates the right type of visualization.

 However, if you want a custom visualization, you can add a hint to your returned data frame by setting the `meta' attribute to `preferredVisualisationType`.